bosquejun/my-portfoilio/content/EXAMPLE.md

 **Key Points:**
 - Everything between `---` markers is YAML frontmatter (metadata)
 - The text after `# About Me` is your summary
+- `phone` and `website` are optional - remove lines if you don't want to display them
+- `github` will display in header and footer
+- `website` will display as a link in the footer
 - Just change the values in quotes!

 ---